arwaalkhathlan/RHA/README.md

 ## About the Project

-RMS (Restaurant Management System) is a complete database solution designed for a restaurants.
+RHA (Restaurant Management System) is a complete database solution designed for a restaurants.
 The system manages all aspects of restaurant operations from table reservations to order processing, employee management, and payment tracking.

 Used Sample has these Restaurant Details: